 We are looking to rejuvenate and restart our Forest School in 2018 with Emma Micski.
 We will be adding the John Muir Trust Award Scheme to this exciting and interesting opportunity for young people.

-Enviro Explorers call this app "Envirocache" it's a mobile app which will encourage children to get outside and take part in nature treasure hunts.
+Enviro Explorers call this app "Envirocache".
+It’s a mobile app which will encourage children to get outside and take part in nature treasure hunts.
 It has the benefit of allowing children to use technology to become more active, and can be used as an educational tool to help them and their families learn more about the nature that surrounds them.
 What is more amazing is that the two developers of this idea are 16 years old and still at Wick High School!
-For more information follow this link.

-Work will start in February 2018 on the clearing of an area of land to the left of Tormore Forest's entrance gate.
+In February 2018 work started on the clearing of an area of land to the left of Tormore Forest’s entrance gate, and the erection of a polytunnel.
 The area of land has been identified for our Tree Nursery Project.
-This will include levelling and draining that area of land, installing a poly tunnel and storage sheds, and creating a small field for planting.
-The project has been funded by the Peoples Postcode Lottery Trust and will enable school children, plus other young people and their families to grow trees that will form a part of the replanting work for the forest.
+Further developments at the site will include storage sheds, and a small field for planting.
+The project has been funded by the Postcode Local Trust, and will enable school children, young people, and their families to grow trees that will form a part of the replanting work for the forest.
 In time, we look to offer the chance to grow seasonal vegetables and plants too.

 · Providing complete web redesign

 · Providing 2D, 3D and aerial imagery for the websites of areas of natural beauty

 · Develop new web mapping with one click web links to images of the peninsula, stimulating improved interest in the area